 Roof rats (Rattus rattus) are an invasive rodent that can cause substantial damage in citrus orchards.
-Their populations appear to be expanding throughout California, yet little is known about efficacious, cost-effective strategies to manage this invasive pest.
+Roof rats have become a more recognized pest throughout California agriculture, yet little is known about efficacious, cost-effective strategies to manage this invasive pest.
 Therefore, we developed two Integrated Pest Management (IPM) programs that incorporated both elevated bait stations containing 0.005% diphacinone-treated oats and trapping, and we compared those programs to a bait-station only approach (hereafter, simply referred to as bait station) to determine which strategies were most practical for the management of roof rats in citrus.
-We initially tested a combination of elevated bait stations followed by a short snap trapping program designed to further reduce roof rat numbers in orchards.
+We initially used a replicated design that utilized a control to test a combination of elevated bait stations followed by a short snap trapping program designed to further reduce roof rat numbers in orchards.
 We then placed A24 traps to intercept reinvading roof rats to hopefully keep rat numbers at low levels (referred to as Trial 1).
-Initial bait applications were effective at substantially reducing rat numbers, but populations quickly rebounded with the IPM approach, with similarly low efficacy observed for both IPM and bait station strategies 2- and 5-months post bait application.
+Initial bait applications were effective at substantially reducing rat numbers, but populations quickly rebounded with the IPM approach, with similarly low efficacy observed for both IPM and bait station strategies 2- and 5-months post-bait application.
 Additionally, costs for this IPM approach were almost 5 times as much as a bait station approach.

-Our second IPM approach (Trial 2) again incorporated an initial bait application period to knock down roof rat populations, followed by the use of trapping tunnels that contained two snap traps to further reduce/maintain rat numbers longer-term.
+Our second IPM approach (Trial 2) again used a replicated design that incorporated an initial bait application period with 0.005% diphacinone-treated oats to knock down roof rat populations, followed by the use of trapping tunnels that contained two snap traps to further reduce or maintain rat numbers longer-term.
 We again observed good initial knockdown with bait applications.
 However, in contrast to Trial 1, we observed substantial success with trapping tunnels at maintaining, and even increasing, overall efficacy within IPM plots.
-Conversely, bait station plots exhibited rapid reinvasion 2-months post bait application, although efficacy did improve for bait station plots 5-months post bait application.
+Conversely, bait station plots exhibited rapid reinvasion 2-months post-bait application, although efficacy did improve for bait station plots 5-months post-bait application.
 Regardless, IPM plots were always more efficacious than bait station plots.
-Although bait station applications were less costly than the IPM approach used in Trial 2, the cost disparity was substantially less than that for Trial 1, and the cost difference disappeared during a second year of treatment.
+Although bait station applications were less costly than the IPM approach used in Trial 2 for the first year of treatment, the cost disparity was substantially less than that for Trial 1, and no cost difference is predicted between the two treatment approaches for subsequent years.
 Therefore, if this IPM approach were utilized for several years, the cost of this IPM strategy would be relatively similar to programs that used only bait stations.
-Ultimately, a management program that incorporates initial bait applications to knock down roof rat populations, followed by a long-term trapping program that uses trapping tunnels, should prove to be an effective strategy for managing this damaging invasive pest in citrus orchards.
+Ultimately, a management program that incorporates initial bait applications to knock down roof rat populations, followed by a long-term trapping program that uses trapping tunnels, should prove to be an effective strategy for managing this damaging, invasive pest in citrus orchards.

 TITLE PAGE1

-ABSTRACT2
+ABSTRACT

 TABLE OF CONTENTS

-INTRODUCTION4
+INTRODUCTION

-MATERIALS AND METHODS5
+MATERIALS AND METHODS

 Study area and site dimensions5

-Trial 15
+Trial 16

-Baiting5
+Bait station

 IPM 6

-Trial 26
+Trial 29

-Baiting6
+Bait station

-IPM 6
+IPM 9

-Indexing7
+Indexing9

-Analysis7
+Analysis11

-Cost assessment
+Cost assessment11

 Operational timing

 Calculating costs

-RESULTS14
+RESULTS15

-Trial 114
+Trial 115

-Trial 214
+Trial 2

 Cost assessment

-DISCUSSION14
+DISCUSSION

 ACKNOWLEDGMENTS

 LITERATURE CITED